-All students in the Practical Nursing or Associate Degree in Nursing programs, are required to complete a program competency reinforcement workshop that is included in the capstone course.
+All students in the Associate Degree in Nursing program are required to complete a program competency reinforcement workshop that is included in the capstone course.
 If a student fails to attend the scheduled workshop (or any part of it), he or she will be required to complete another competency reinforcement workshop at his or her own expense.
 Documentation of attendance must be provided to the Dean of Nursing after completion of the workshop.

-Each student in a Practical Nursing or Associate Degree in Nursing, program is also required to pass a comprehensive competency exam with a specific score (indicated on the course syllabus).
+Each student in an Associate Degree in Nursing program is also required to pass a comprehensive competency exam with a specific score (indicated on the course syllabus).
 This examination is administered in the capstone course that is taken in the final term of the program.